Central European mixed forests: European bison

 The Białowieża Forest on the Belarus-Poland border is home to one of the last herds of European bison, also known as wisent, the heaviest surviving wild land animal in Europe Historically, the wisent's range encompassed all of the European lowlands, extending from the Massif Central to the Caucasus.
 Its range decreased as growing human populations cut down trees.
 The European bison became extinct in southern Sweden in the 11th century, and southern England in the 12th century.
 The species survived in the Ardennes and the Vosges until the 15th century before being hunted to extinction.
-In mid-16th century King Sigismund II Augustus of Poland pronounced a death penalty for poaching a European bison in Białowieża.
+In mid-16th century Grand Duke of Lithuania and King of Poland Sigismund II Augustus pronounced a death penalty for poaching a European bison in Białowieża.
 Despite these measures, its population continued to decline.
 During World War I, occupying German troops killed 600 wisent for food, hides, and horns.
 The last wild European bison in Poland was killed in 1919.
 They were reintroduced from captivity.

+History

 Protected areas

 The Central European mixed forests has been affected heavily by human activity.

 19.86% of the ecoregion is in protected areas.
 Most protected areas are small and fragmented.
 Some of the large, or more representative, protected areas in the ecoregion include: